naganandy/G-MPNN-R/README.md

 Source code for NeurIPS 2020 paper: **Neural Message Passing for Multi-Relational Ordered and Recursive Hypergraphs**

-### Notes:
+### Model Usage:

 - Please use requirements.txt to install dependencies.
-- All datasets used in the paper are included in the data directory

-### Model Usage:

-- To start training and testing, go to GMPNN or MPNNR folder and run:
+To start training and testing, go to GMPNN or MPNNR folder and run:

   ```shell
   python gmpnn.py --data WP-IND --agg max --log False